Melbourne Law School: History

-Sir William Harrison Moore was appointed as the third Dean of Melbourne Law School, succeeding Edward Jenks.
-Moore was somewhat controversial as a new dean, proposing that Roman law (a strong influence on the civil law system predominant in Europe, but less important to the common law system in Australia) no longer be taught at the University, and the removal of legal procedure as a separate undergraduate course.
+Sir William Harrison Moore was appointed as the third dean of Melbourne Law School, succeeding Edward Jenks.
+Moore was somewhat controversial as a new dean, proposing that Roman law (a strong influence on the civil law system predominant in Europe, but less important to the common law system in Australia) no longer be taught at the university, and the removal of legal procedure as a separate undergraduate course.

 The first woman to enrol at Melbourne Law School was Flos Greig in 1897.
 Greig would graduate in 1903, the first woman in Victoria to do so, and only the second in the country, after Ada Evans who graduated the previous year from the University of Sydney.
 Greig received third-class honours for her degree, placing her second in her year level.

 Melbourne Law School under Moore opened its doors to practising lawyers in addition to academics, visiting lecturers in the year of 1908 including people such as High Court Justice H. B. Higgins, Chief Justice of Victoria Sir John Madden, and judge of the Supreme Court of Victoria Leo Cussen.
-The School, located then in what is now known as the "Old Law" building, struggled for room and resources, Moore having to contribute some of his personal library for the use of students, and some lectures having to be held in the Supreme Court building in the city.
+The school, located then in what is now known as the "Old Law" building, struggled for room and resources, Moore having to contribute some of his personal library for the use of students, and some lectures having to be held in the Supreme Court building in the city.

-The school continued to grow throughout the 19th and 20th centuries, and underwent a major transformation with the appointment of Sir Zelman Cowen as Dean in 1951.
+The school continued to grow throughout the 19th and 20th centuries, and underwent a major transformation with the appointment of Sir Zelman Cowen as dean in 1951.
 Sir Zelman shaped Melbourne Law School after the United States model, rather than the British model that is common in Australia.
 Sir Zelman reformed teaching, research and academic recruitment.
 Under his stewardship, full-time academics came to dominate teaching, instead of part-time practitioners.
-Many prominent international academics were invited to study at the School, and many Australians were given the opportunity to study abroad.
+Many prominent international academics were invited to study at the school, and many Australians were given the opportunity to study abroad.

-In 2007 Melbourne Law School accepted its last cohort of LL.B students.
+In 2007, Melbourne Law School accepted its last cohort of LL.B students.
 From 2008 the only degree offered by Melbourne Law School qualifying for legal practice is the graduate-entry JD.
-This change to an entirely graduate law school is consistent with University-wide changes occurring under Vice-Chancellor Glyn Davis's Melbourne Model, although Melbourne Law School does offer some subjects to the University's undergraduate students (known as 'breadth' subjects).
+This change to an entirely graduate law school is consistent with university-wide changes occurring under Vice-Chancellor Glyn Davis's Melbourne Model, although Melbourne Law School does offer some subjects to the university's undergraduate students (known as 'breadth' subjects).

 Admissions

 Prior tertiary performance

-Applicants for the Juris Doctor program require a three year bachelors degree or equivalent.
+Applicants for the Juris Doctor program require a three-year bachelor's degree or equivalent.
 The performance of an applicant in this degree and any previous tertiary study is assessed.
-For a competitive application, the weighted average mark (WAM) across tertiary studies must be generally be at least 70%.
+For a competitive application, the weighted average mark (WAM) across tertiary studies must be generally at least 70%.
 The requirements are based on the academic grading system in Australia, which means students must typically achieve the grade of Distinction throughout their studies in order to be admitted, or the equivalent of a 3.5 GPA or above when converting for the academic grading system used in the United States.